 (b) Comply with internationally accepted norms to protect human rights and fundamental freedoms and ethical principles in the collection and use of statistics.

-2. The information collected in accordance with the present article shall be disaggregated, as appropriate, and used to help to assess the implementation of States Parties’ obligations under the present Convention and to identify and address the obstacles to the full realization of the right to development.
+2. The information collected in accordance with the present article shall be disaggregated, as appropriate, and used by State Parties to assess, according to its laws, regulations and policies, the implementation of its obligations under the present Convention and to identify and address its own obstacles to the full realization of the right to development.

-3. States Parties shall assume responsibility for the dissemination of these statistics in a manner consistent with the objective of fully realizing the right to development for all.
+3. States Parties are encouraged to voluntarilydisseminate these statistics in a manner consistent with the objective of fully realizing the right to development for all.

 Article 21 – International peace and security